hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 7: Scatterplot of year of publication of third-party reuse paper (with jitter) vs number of GEO datasets mentioned in the paper (log scale).
 The line connects the mean number of datasets attributed in reuse papers vs publication year.*

-### Reuse is distributed across many datasets
+### Distribution of reuse across datasets

-Reuse was not limited to just a few datasets.
-All datasets published in 2001 have been reused at least once and half were reused by at least three papers.
-Newer datasets have been used less often, but we observed reuse of 20% of the datasets deposited between 2003 and 2007.
-The actual rate, across all methods of attribution and extrapolated to all of PubMed, is likely much higher.
+Finally, it is of interest to know the distribution of reuse among datasets.
+Since our methods only detect reuse by papers in PubMed Central (a small proportion of the biomedical literature) and only when the accession number is given in the full text, our estimates of reuse are extremely conservative.
+Despite this, we found that reuse was not limited to just a few papers (Figure 8).
+Nearly all datasets published in 2001 were reused at least once.
+The proportion of reused datasets declined in subsequent years, with a plateau of about 20% for data deposited between 2003 and 2007.
+The actual rate of reuse across all methods of attribution, and extrapolated to all of PubMed, is likely much higher

 <!--begin.rcode figure8, echo=FALSE